eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 Anterolateral thigh flaps

 Anterior lateral thigh flaps are usually based on septocutaneous and musculocutaneous perforators of the descending branch of the lateral circumflex femoral system, although they may occasionally be based on the transverse branch of the lateral femoral circumflex artery in those occasional cases in which the descending branch is absent or small.
-The lateral circumflex femoral artery (LCFA) is a large branch of the common femoral artery, as shown below.
+The lateral circumflex femoral artery (LCFA) is a large branch off either the common femoral artery (25%) or profunda femoris artery (75%).
 Deep to the rectus femoris muscle, the LCFA divides into ascending, transverse, and descending branches.
 The descending branch, which is also known as the quadriceps artery, supplies the rectus femoris, the vastus lateralis, and the vastus intermedius muscles.
+See the image below.

 The course of the descending branch varies somewhat.
 It lies totally buried within the vastus lateralis muscle in 22% of individuals.
-It lies on top of the vastus lateralis in 12% and dives into the muscle in the remainder.
+It lies on top of the vastus lateralis in 12% and enters into the muscle more inferiorly in the remainder.
 In 6% of the population, the descending branch is absent.
-Routinely, 2 venae comitantes with the descending branch exist.
+Routinely, 2 venae comitantes exist with the descending branch.
 Arterial diameter ranges from 0.2-3.5 mm, while the accompanying venae comitantes measure between 1.8 and 4.0 mm in diameter.
 Additional pedicle length may be obtained by ligating the transverse and rectus femoris branches.

 Critical to the success of the flap is the dissection and preservation of at least 1 healthy perforator from the LCFA to the skin.
 Perforators pass in a septocutaneous (between rectus femoris and vastus lateralis) or musculocutaneous (through the vastus lateralis muscle) pattern.
 In 60% of individuals, musculocutaneous perforators exist, and in 40%, septocutaneous perforators exist.
 These perforators usually arise from the descending branch but may instead arise from the transverse branch.
-In any event, the surgeon may be confident of finding a useful perforator.
-In a large series of dissections, viable cutaneous perforators were found in every case.
-Occasionally, the motor nerve to the vastus lateralis muscle passes between perforators or between the venae comitantes.
-In these cases, the surgeon is faced with the options of sacrificing one of the perforators or venae comitantes or operating on the other leg.
+About 2% of the time, the surgeon may be not find a useful perforating artery and vein.
+In these cases, the other leg may be used as the donor site, or the flap may be converted to an anteromedial thigh flap.

 Contraindications